ding-lab/TinDaisy/params/chrlist/README.md

 2) bgzip -c file.bed > file.bed.gz
 3) tabix -p bed file.bed.gz

+GRCh38.callRegions.bed is an uncompressed version of the above.
+It used for canonical filter, which retains just the calls in the regions listed.

-Files below used for pindel and optionally for retaining variants on canonical chroms only
+Files below used for pindel
     GRCh38.d1.vd1.chrlist.txt
     hs37.chrlist.txt